futres/futres_website/content/biosketch2020.md

      <p>
        <a href="https://twitter.com/DenneReed">@DenneReed</a>
    </td>
    <td colspan="2" width="70%">I am a paleoanthropologists working in East Africa studying human evolution and paleoecology.
-I direct the Paleo Core project (https://paleocore.org) which hosts specimen level fossil occurrence data for paleoanthropologists and paleontologists.
+I direct the <a href="https://paleocore.org">Paleo Core project</a> which hosts specimen level fossil occurrence data for paleoanthropologists and paleontologists.
 I’m looking forward to exploring methods for linking fossil occurrence data to systematic descriptive trait data about the individual fossils.
   <p>

   <p>